Blackstone Sausage And Peppers Recipe

 Once your griddle is hot, throw everything from the container onto the griddle.
 I tested this by dropping a slice of zucchini on the griddle.
 When it sizzled, I knew the griddle was hot enough to cook.

-Southside Sausage does come fully cooked, so the Blackstone is rewarding the meat up to be served.
+If your sausage is fully cooked the blackstone is reheating the meat to be served.
 If your sausage is not fully cooked, it will need to cook longer until the correct food-safe temperature is reached it needs to cook.
-Allow the sausage in that case to cook longer before adding in the vegetables for this recipe.
+Allow the uncooked sausage to cook longer before adding in the vegetables for this recipe.

 Stir often and cook for about 15 minutes.